viepovsky/PESEL/README.md

 String generatedPesel = peselGenerator.generatePesel();
 ```

 This will generate a random PESEL for a female person born between January 1, 1990 and January 1, 2010.
-You can customize the parameters to generate a desired PESEL.
+You can customize the parameters to generate the desired PESEL.

 ## Exceptions